theideapeople/Issue_writing/readme.md

 Taking a screenshot of what you are seeing on the screen can sometimes be a great alternative in situations when an issue is hard to describe.
 This will help the support staff not only see what you see, but also potentially learn a little about your system setup.

+For help on taking a screenshot on your system take a look at: [take-a-screenshot.org][3]

 ## Time to submit your issue or request?

 NO!
 Take one last look at what you have written.
 Any confuse that can be resolved before making contact will improve your experience.